ENSTA-U2IS-AI/depth-rescaling/README.md

 </div>

-This repository contains the official implementation of the paper [**A Simple yet Effective Test-Time Adaptation for Zero-Shot Monocular Metric Depth Estimation**](https://arxiv.org/abs/2412.14103).
+This repository contains the official implementation of the paper [**A Simple yet Effective Test-Time Adaptation for Zero-Shot Monocular Metric Depth Estimation**](https://arxiv.org/abs/2412.14103) which was accepted to **IROS 2025**.

 ## Installation